JamieT966/project-portfolio-1/README.md

 * All the stock imagery came from [Pexels](https://www.pexels.com/).
 The hero image and all gallery images.

-* The three images in the What we love about Cheeky Monkeys! section were designed by Lauren Tarpey.
+* The three images in the What we love about Cheeky Monkeys! section was designed by Lauren Tarpey.

 ### Acknowledgments

-* First and foremost my mentor Brian Macharia, who has been an exceptional teacher to me, going above and beyond.
+* First and foremost my mentor Brian Macharia, has been an exceptional teacher to me, going above and beyond.

 * [The Complete Guide to Flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/), I would not have been able to do complete this project without it.